icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to ~900 lines for SourceForge online 'ReadMe'.txt

 New:
 - Serial COM ports can better be configured in terms of sending (feature request #235)
-   > Output buffer size can be limited, useful when using hardware and/or software flow control
+   > Output buffer size can be limited; useful when using hardware and/or software flow control
-   > Send rate can be limited, useful if a device cannot process more than a certain amount of data
+   > Send rate can be limited; useful if a device cannot process more than a certain amount of data

 Important changes:
 - Serial COM port send chunk size can no longer be configured (related to feature request #235)